What You Need To Do After a Car Accident: A Complete Guide

 Find Cheap Auto Insurance Quotes in Your Area

-Before doing anything else, check to see if anyone in the vehicle is injured and call 911 immediately if someone needs urgent medical care.
+Before doing anything else, check to see if anyone in your car is hurt.
+Call 911 immediately if someone needs urgent medical care.

-Then, If you can do so safely, move your vehicle to the side of the road and out of traffic.
-If you're still in close proximity to passing cars, turn on your emergency lights to warn other drivers.
+Then, if you can do so safely, move your car to the side of the road and out of traffic.
+If you're still close to passing cars, turn on your emergency lights to warn other drivers.
 If it's dark, find a flashlight to help you see.

 2. Call the police and file a report

 Once you're safe, call the police to file an official report.
-Even if there are no major injuries or damage to the cars, you'll need the report if you decide to file an insurance claim later.
+Even if there are no major injuries and there is no damage to the cars, you'll need the report if you file an insurance claim later.

-When talking with the police, keep in mind that a police report is only used to capture facts.
-Don't admit fault or put blame on the other parties involved, and don't assume any details about the accident.
+When talking with the police, keep in mind that a police report is used only to capture facts.
+Don't admit fault or put blame on other drivers or pedestrians, and don't assume any details about the accident.

-Next, you'll need to gather information for your own records.
-Many auto insurance companies have created smartphone apps to help you document the right details, which can help when you file a claim.
+Next, you'll need to gather info for your own records.
+Many auto insurance companies have smartphone apps that help you document the right details, which can be useful when you file a claim.

 - Name, address and phone number